dloubach/ice40-opensource-toolchain/README.md

 - Yosys
 - RISC-V toolchain

-This is totally based on the [James Devine's Blog](https://pingu98.wordpress.com/2019/04/08/how-to-build-your-own-cpu-from-scratch-inside-an-fpga/) and on [Project IceStorm Clifford](http://www.clifford.at/icestorm/).
+This is fully based on [Clifford's Project IceStorm](http://www.clifford.at/icestorm/), and inspired on [James Devine's Blog](https://pingu98.wordpress.com/2019/04/08/how-to-build-your-own-cpu-from-scratch-inside-an-fpga/).

 ## FTDI drivers